railsware/BloodMagic/README.md

 We can't implement these attributes without hacking on `clang`, but fortunately, we're able to achieve these effects by means of BloodMagic' spells

-_Note: At this time only `lazy` attribute is implemented, the rest attributes will come later_

 ### Embark on the Dark

 Simple installation via [CocoaPods](http://cocoapods.org/):